Phoenikera Artist Celebrates Every Thread of Her Indigenous Fiber

 Gloria Casillas-Martinez says that now she’s reclaiming who she is; she now understands that the side people otherized is precisely the one that gives her the feel, the spark.

-When Gloria wasn’t allowed to practice nursing was when she became an artist.
-At a time where things were rough, she saw how Kathy Cano-Murillo, la Crafty Chica, had a lot of success selling her crafts, she decided to sell them too and join The Phoenix Fridas.
-Art was a way to channel energy and it made her feel good about herself.
+Gloria became an artist when she wasn’t allowed to practice nursing.
+At a time when things were rough, she saw how Kathy Cano-Murillo, la Crafty Chica, had a lot of success selling her crafts.
+She decided to sell them too and join The Phoenix Fridas.
+Art was a way to channel energy, and it made her feel good about herself.

-She can’t hide her excitement about the possibilities, says her craft and the new incursion she’s taking with fiber arts compliment each other.
-There’s no doubt a new era awaits.
+She can’t hide her excitement about the possibilities.
+Her craft and the new venture into fiber arts complement each other, and there’s no doubt a new era awaits.

-Gloria is also psyched about her new show with other 3 La Phoenikera artists on September 2nd at The Sagrado Gallery in South Phoenix; how it unifies the voices of artists with similar experiences as undocumented immigrants, as creative beings and women of color.
+Gloria is also psyched about her new show with three other La Phoenikera artists, which will open on September 2nd at The Sagrado Gallery in South Phoenix.
+The show unifies the voices of artists with similar experiences as undocumented immigrants, creative beings, and women of color.

 We can’t wait for this to happen already!

-For Gloria it takes people like her involved in the project who are targeted on multiple fronts, to use art as a platform and show others how is affecting her life.
-She tells me the artist’s job is to point the finger, be conscious of what you put out there because of how it affects society, and this show is part of that.
+For Gloria, it takes people like her, who are targeted on multiple fronts, to be involved in the project and use art as a platform to show others how it is affecting her life.
+She tells me the artist’s job is to point the finger and be conscious of what you put out there because of how it affects society, and this show is part of that.

-The server asks us for the twelfth time if we were ok, she seems annoyed at us.
-We’ve been too wrapped up on our roles (I try to keep up with Gloria’s anecdotes; she tells them to me), I want to ask a few more Q’s before the server comes back with hot oil and pours it over our faces.
+The server asked us for the twelfth time if we were okay; she seemed annoyed at us.
+We’ve been too wrapped up in our roles (I try to keep up with Gloria’s anecdotes; she tells them to me).
+I want to ask a few more questions before the server comes back with hot oil and pours it over our faces.

-She tells me her favorite place in La Phoenikera is South Mountain, it is what connects her with her place.
-“No matter where you leave town to when you come back and see those lights at the top of the mountain, you know you’re home,” she says with a full smile.
+She tells me her favorite place in La Phoenikera is South Mountain; it is what connects her to her place.
+“No matter where you leave town, when you come back and see those lights at the top of the mountain, you know you’re home,” she says with a full smile.

 Gloria is pointing fingers with her art.
 Photo: Alonso Parra/Lamp Left Media

-La Olmeca is her favorite place to eat and thinks the term SoHo isn’t one she really connects with, and she thinks it takes away from what the place really is.
+La Olmeca is her favorite place to eat, and she doesn’t really connect with the term SoHo, which she thinks takes away from what the place really is.
 She thinks SoHo is bougie.

-As interesting on that steamy day marching towards 4th Ave. jail; at The Sagrado Gallery when we discussed the future of the South Side; or at a downtown eatery finding out what she’s about, talking to Gloria is never empty, never hollow, never inconsequent.
-Hopefully, you get to hear her experiences first hand at the show on 9/2.
+As enjoyable on that steamy day marching towards 4th Ave. jail, at The Sagrado Gallery when we discussed the future of the South Side, or at a downtown eatery finding out what she’s about, talking to Gloria is never empty, never hollow, never inconsequent.
+Hopefully, you will hear her experiences firsthand at the show on 9/2.

 SHARE IT: